Practice policies

 Privacy Notice

-The practice aims to meet the requirements of the Data Protection Act 2018, the General Data Protection Regulation (GDPR), the guidelines on the Information Commissioner's website as well as our professional guidelines and requirements.
+The practice aims to meet the requirements of the Data Protection Act 2018, the United Kingdom General Data Protection Regulation (UK GDPR), the guidelines on the Information Commissioner's (ICO) website as well as our professional guidelines and requirements.

-This Privacy Notice is available on the practice website,at reception, by email if you contact mayfielddentalcare@hotmail.com ,by calling 01942 877130
+This Privacy Notice is available on the practice website at www.practice.com/privacynotice at reception, by email if you contact mayfielddentalcare@hotmail.com or by calling 01942 877130

 You will be asked to provide personal information when joining the practice.
 The purpose of processing your personal data is to provide you with optimum dental health care and prevention.